Beam emittance: Quadrupole scan technique

-Mask-Based Reconstruction
+Mask-based reconstruction

 Another fundamental method for measuring emittance is by using a predefined mask to imprint a pattern on the beam and sample the remaining beam at a screen downstream.
 Two such masks are pepper pots and TEM grids.
 A schematic of the TEM grid measurement is shown below.

 By using the knowledge of the spacing of the features in the mask one can extract information about the beam size at the mask plane.
 By measuring the spacing between the same features on the sampled beam downstream, one can extract information about the angles in the beam.
 The quantities of merit can be extracted as described in Marx et al.

 The choice of mask is generally dependent on the charge of the beam; low-charge beams are better suited to the TEM grid mask over the pepper pot, as more of the beam is transmitted.

 Emittance of electrons versus heavy particles

 To understand why the RMS emittance takes on a particular value in a storage ring, one needs to distinguish between electron storage rings and storage rings with heavier particles (such as protons).
 In an electron storage ring, radiation is an important effect, whereas when other particles are stored, it is typically a small effect.
-When radiation is important, the particles undergo radiation damping (which slowly decreases emittance turn after turn) and quantum excitation causing diffusion which leads to an equilibrium emittance.
+When radiation is important, the particles undergo radiation damping (which slowly decreases emittance turn after turn) and diffusion driven by the quantum fluctuations of synchrotron radiation, leading to an equilibrium emittance.
 When no radiation is present, the emittances remain constant (apart from impedance effects and intrabeam scattering).
 In this case, the emittance is determined by the initial particle distribution.
 In particular if one injects a "small" emittance, it remains small, whereas if one injects a "large" emittance, it remains large.